-On December 20, 2013, the Company entered into a new five year \$100.0 million U.S. revolving credit facility, with an accordion feature which can increase the facility to a maximum of \$135.0 million U.S. The facility is with a syndicate of Canadian and U.S. banks and is secured by the shares and assets of the Company as well as guarantees by the Fund and BGHI.
-The interest rate is based on a pricing grid of the Fund's ratio of total funded debt to EBITDA as determined by the credit agreement.
+On July 23, 2015, the Company amended its revolving credit facility, increasing the facility to \$150 million U.S. with an accordion feature which can increase the facility to a maximum of \$250 million U.S. The facility is with a syndicate of Canadian and U.S. banks and is secured by the shares and assets of the Company as well as by guarantees of the Fund and BGHI.
+The interest rate is based on a pricing grid of the Fund's ratio of total funded debt to EBITDA as determined under the credit agreement.
 The Company can draw the facility in either the U.S or in Canada, in either U.S or Canadian dollars and can be drawn in tranches as required.
 Tranches bear interest only and are not repayable until the maturity date but can be voluntarily repaid at any time.
-The Company has the ability to choose the base interest rate between Prime, Bankers Acceptances ("BAs") or London Inter Bank offer Rate ("LIBOR").
-The total syndicated facility includes a swing line up to \$3 million in Canada and \$7 million in the U.S. During 2014, the Company drew \$85.4 million (\$78.0 million U.S.) to fund a portion of the purchase price of Hansen, Collision Revision, Collex and Champ's.
-The Company repaid all amounts outstanding, or \$85.9 million (\$78.0 million U.S.), after the Fund completed its bought deal public offering in the third quarter of 2014.
+The Company has the ability to choose the base interest rate between Prime, Bankers Acceptances ("BA") or London Inter Bank Offer Rate ("LIBOR").
+The total syndicated facility includes a swing line up to a maximum of \$3.0 million in Canada and \$12.0 million in the U.S.

-Under the new revolving facility Boyd is subject to certain financial covenants which must be maintained to avoid acceleration of the termination of the credit agreement.
-The financial covenants require the Fund to maintain a total debt to EBITDA ratio of less than 4.0, a senior debt to EBITDA ratio of less than 3.50 up to December 31, 2016 and not less than 3.25 thereafter; and a fixed charge coverage ratio of greater than 1.03.
+Under the revolving facility Boyd is subject to certain financial covenants which must be maintained to avoid acceleration of the termination of the credit agreement.
+The financial covenants require the Fund to maintain a total debt to EBITDA ratio of less than 4.25; a senior debt to EBITDA ratio of less than 3.5 up to December 31, 2016 and less than 3.25 thereafter; and a fixed charge coverage ratio of greater than 1.03.
+For three quarters following a material acquisition, the total debt to EBITDA ratio may be increased to less than 4.75, the senior debt to EBITDA ratio may be increased to less than 3.75 thereafter.
 The debt calculations exclude the convertible debentures.
-As at December 31, 2014, the Fund was in compliance with all financial covenants.